 Smart equipment should accept all payment types, including magstripe cards, EMV chip cards and NFC mobile payments.
 According to NFCWorld, Strategy Analytics projected that NFC transactions will grow to $160 billion in 2020.
 As payment technology and consumer habits continue to advance and center around mobile devices, NFC payments will increase in popularity.
 Failing to use a terminal that accepts mobile payments will likely set your business back.

-It’s typical for standard terminals (and even some Smart Terminals) to require paper to collect signatures.
+It’s typical for a standard POS machine (and even some Smart Terminals) to require paper to collect signatures.
 Top-of-the-line Smart Terminals capture signatures electronically directly on the device.
 This allows businesses to avoid using receipt paper that is prone to fading and is easily damaged.
 Additionally, they can save money and time used to store paper receipts.

 Smart Terminals communicate with Virtual Terminals to produce batch reports that are stored online as opposed to being printed on long paper receipts that have to be organized and stored away.